 1823 – The boundary between Missouri and Kansas is definitely fixed.

 June 1825 – Treaties were negotiated between the federal government and the Kanza and Osage tribes for a cession of Kanza-Osage land onto which eastern Indians could be moved.
-A right-of-way for the Santa Fe Trail was also granted with Osage Indians at Council Grove.
+A right-of-way for the Santa Fe Trail was also granted to Osage Indians at Council Grove.

 May 8, 1827 – Fort Leavenworth, first known as Cantonment Leavenworth, was established by Colonel Henry Leavenworth on the Kansas side of the Missouri River as an army post to protect the western frontier and travelers on the Santa Fe Trail.

 August 22, 1827 – The first white child born in Kansas was Napoleon Boone, son of Daniel Morgan Boone, at an Indian agency.